Home » Top Tips » Medical Conditions » Heart and Lungs » What is Normal Respiratory Rate?

-What is normal human respiratory rate?
+What is normal respiratory rate?

-12 to 20 breaths per minute = normal respiratory rate for an adult at rest.
-A normal respiratory rate for an infant is 30 to 60 breaths per minute.
+Whereas, a normal respiratory rate for an infant is 30 to 60 breaths per minute.

 • Age.
 Younger children typically have higher respiratory rates compared to adults